ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 For instance, if my APA is: “be on time”, then it can be a universal standard that can be totally avoided.
 I cannot forcefully inflict this APA on you because you do not have to be my friend, you do not have to be on time, you do not have to respect or follow my preferences in any way whatsoever.[^1]

+[^1]: This is very different from a physical assault, which destroys your capacity for free choice.

 If “being on time” is an APA, then it is possible for two people to achieve it simultaneously – if they are both on time.

 With rape though, as we have seen above, it is impossible for two people to perform it at the same time.
 One must always be the rapist, and the other always the victim.